"The soul is healed by being with children."

 Naivety and denial: Refusing to see what's hard.
 True innocence clearly sees both beauty and harm.

 Moralistic purity: Trying to earn innocence by being "good" or "pure."
-True innocence knows your core is whole, even with all your mistakes.
-You don't have to achieve it.
+True innocence is beyond right and wrong.
+Innocence knows our core is whole and worthy, even with all our mistakes and the hard things we've been through.

 Passivity and helplessness: Calling it "trust" or "surrender," but meaning "I don't take responsibility."
 True innocence is open but not weak.
-It can say yes or no when it needs to.
+It can say yes or no when needed.

 Sentimental sweetness: Over-sweet, breathy, or fake gentle.
 True innocence allows the full range of humanity—tenderness, strength, desire, anger, grief.

 Compulsive lust: Tight, driven, and secretive.
-True innocent life-force is a relaxed, bright joy of being alive—including sexuality—that is direct, honest, and respectful.
+True innocent life-force is relaxed.
+It's a bright joy of being alive—including sexuality—that stays honest and doesn't take what isn't offered.

 Innocence and Vulnerability

 One of innocence's gifts is the capacity for renewal.
-No matter how much has happened, you can begin again.
-This is the silent strength innocence offers: the real power to start fresh, each time you need it.
+No matter how much has happened, we can begin again.
+This is the quiet strength innocence carries: the ability to start fresh and meet life with trust again.

 True Innocence

-Innocence is also about how you know your experience.
-In this field of presence, innocence is the tone of your awareness: you're not pre-judging what arises, you're letting reality show itself, moment by moment.
+Innocence is about how we know our experience.
+In this field of presence, innocence is the tone of awareness: we're not pre-judging what arises, we're letting reality show itself, moment by moment.

-You can tell you're in true innocence when your presence feels quiet and awake, gentle and exact.
-This quality brings out the best kind of attention—one that honors each moment as something new and alive.
+We're in true innocence when presence feels quiet and awake, gentle and exact.
+This quality brings out the best kind of attention—the kind that treats each moment as something it hasn't seen before.

 Cultivating Innocence

-Allow emotional movement: Let emotional "thickness" move through rather than holding it tight.
+Allow emotional movement: Let emotional "thickness" move through rather than holding it tight in the body.

 Soften harsh judgments: Rigid identities and harsh self-criticism obscure innocence.
-Soften them when you notice them.
+Soften when we notice them arising.

-Return to simple presence: When you find yourself defending, performing, or grasping, return to the simple awareness of being here.
+Return to simple presence: When we find ourselves defending, performing, or grasping, return to the simple awareness of being here.
 This act of returning, no matter how many times, is itself a direct experience of innocence renewing.

 Inquiry